Ab-rah/E-Mail-Extractor/README.md

 # Email Accessor and Processor

-This Python script enables automated access to Gmail using IMAP, fetches specific emails based on criteria, processes attachments, and logs actions to a file.
+This Python script enables automated access to Gmail using IMAP, fetches specific emailsand download its attachments based on criteria, processes attachments, and logs actions to a file.

 ## Features